PLN 215 INTRODUCTION TO URBAN AND REGIONAL PLANNING

 PLN 380 NEIGHBORHOOD PLANNING AND COMMUNITY DEVELOPMENT

 Prerequisites: PLN 215.
 Explores the many forms, methods, and tools of neighborhood planning, community development, and engagement efforts aimed at revitalization in the context of historic and contemporary public and private sector policies and practices that have contributed to current challenges.
-Offered every other year.
+Offered occasionally.

 PLN 390 QUANTITIATIVE METHODS IN GEOGRAPHY AND PLANNING